My So-Called Secret Identity: not just principled, smart and promising, but repeatedly downright enjoyable.

 To suggest that My So-Called Secret Identity is worth reading because of its ideological convictions would be to patronise its creators while seriously diminishing their achievement.
 Yes, there are moments where the storytelling wobbles a touch, but this is an undeniably intriguing and enjoyable superhero comic.
 If the point ever did need establishing again, then this proves once more that there needs be nothing of the ultra-conservative about the heirs of Princess Diana and Kal-El.
 Unashamed of the sub-genre even as it despairs of how poorly it’s so often been used, My So-Called Secret Identity reads like the glimpse of a far more decent-hearted and interesting future.

-You can find My So-Called Secret Identity here.
+.
 If you haven’t already, you should.

 Reposted from TooBusyThinkingAboutMyComics.